rowan-sl/stati/README.md

 ## WARNING

-currently very unfinished, semi-undocumented, and requires nightly rust to build, as it is still very much in development.
+This crate is still in development, and although it should be fine to use, things may change at any time

 ## Installation